mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 generally grouped into combat squadrons in wartime.
 They tend to be older ships bought as surplus by their new owners and in less than ideal condition, but extra hulls are always welcome.
-The colonial fleet also keeps track of the ‘Reserve Fleet’.
-This consists of a pool of naval reservists and personnel who have left the service but remain available for reactivation, and a collection of ‘mothballed’ warships maintained at the depot and naval bases.
+The colonial fleet also keeps track of the 'Reserve Fleet'.
+This consists of a pool of naval reservists and personnel who have left the service but remain available for reactivation, and a collection of 'mothballed' warships maintained at the depot and naval bases.
 Surplus capital ships tend to end up in mothballs rather than being bought up by private users as escorts.
 Thus the navy has a pool of capital ships and cruisers (and also some smaller vessels) that can